after12am/sunflow/README.md

-A small toolkit for use of sunflow renderer from c++. not functional yet.
+A small toolkit for use of sunflow renderer from c++. now under develop.